handejong/Ex-vivo-ephys-toolset/README.md

             >> this_sweepset.settings.baseline_info.method='moving_average_1s';
             note: this just sets the method.
 Toggle baseline substraction as above.

  Note that baseline substraction can cause the sweep to 'jump' outside the current axes.
-Press 'Esc' to refocus on the sweepset.
+Press 'Esc' to re-focus on the sweepset.